End-to-End Solana Smart Contract Development in Rust

 Development Process

 Analytics and design (2-5 days).
-Break down the accounts model for the task: which PDAs you need, which seeds, where you need CPI to Token Program or Associated Token Program.
-Design state before writing code — reworking accounts structure during testing is expensive.
+We break down the accounts model for the task: which PDAs are needed, what seeds, where CPI to Token Program or Associated Token Program is required.
+We design state before writing code — reworking accounts structure during testing is expensive.

 Development (3-10 days depending on complexity).
 Anchor + Rust stable.
-Cover each instruction with tests via Bankrun.
-Complex scenarios (PDA lifecycle, CPI chains) — on localnet.
+We cover each instruction with tests via Bankrun.
+Complex scenarios (PDA lifecycle, CPI chains) run on localnet.

 Security review.
-Run through Soteria (Solana program static analysis) and manual review by checklist: missing signer, ownership checks, PDA validation, integer arithmetic (use checked_add, checked_mul everywhere).
+We run it through Soteria (static analysis for Solana programs) and a manual review based on a checklist: missing signer, ownership checks, PDA validation, integer arithmetic (we use checked_add, checked_mul everywhere).

 Deployment. anchor deploy with multisig upgrade authority (Squads Protocol).
-Upgrade authority shouldn't be EOA — if the private key leaks, the program can be rewritten.
+Upgrade authority should not be an EOA — if the private key leaks, the program can be rewritten.